yannickBurkhardt/LongTermPlanner/README.md

 To simlify computations and reduce runtime, only movements in the positive direction are considered.
 All movements into the negative direction can be mapped into the positive direction to calculate the duration of the phases.
-To find out in which direction the joint must move, the joint angle ´q_stop´ is calculated if it would stop as quickly as possible.
+To find out in which direction the joint must move, the joint angle `q_stop` is calculated if it would stop as quickly as possible.
-The direction of the goal from ´q_stop´ is the desired direction of movement.
+The direction of the goal from `q_stop` is the desired direction of movement.

 ## Time scaling

 To achieve that all joints reach the goal at the same time, every joint's movement must be scaled to require as much time as the slowest joint.
 To scale the time required to reach the goal, the sum of time required for all phases must be equal to an externally given time (here: time of the slowest joint): &sum;&Delta;t<sub>i</sub> = t<sub>ext</sub>
-This is archived by calculation of the velocity ´v_drive´ &le; ´v_max´ which fulfils the time t<sub>ext</sub>.
+This is archived by calculation of the velocity `v_drive` &le; `v_max` which fulfils the time t<sub>ext</sub>.
 Since the overall time is only affected if v_drive is reached, only 4 of the previously described cases are valid (Phases 2 or 6 may not exist).

-However, since v_drive can be smaller than the initial ´v_0´, 4 more cases can occur: To reach v_drive, a joint might have to be slowed down.
+However, since v_drive can be smaller than the initial `v_0`, 4 more cases can occur: To reach v_drive, a joint might have to be slowed down.
 This results in phases 1 and 3 of the jerk profile being switched (´mod_jerk_profile´).
-Since we do not have any prior knowledge of how to choose ´v_drive´, it is calculated for every case until the time t<sub>ext</sub> is reached with sufficient precision.
+Since we do not have any prior knowledge of how to choose `v_drive`, it is calculated for every case until the time t<sub>ext</sub> is reached with sufficient precision.

-After that, the jerk switching times are re-calculated using these velocities.
+There are very rare scenarios in which reaching `v_drive` slows the overall time more down than desired.
+These cases occur in very special combinations when the joint is already slowing down to reach a goal and the desired time is only a little increased compared to the optimal time.
+According to my experiments this is very rare (less than 1 in 1000 cases).
+Due to the infrequence and only little time offset, for these scenarios the optimal time phases can be used without major loss of performance.